Our Creative Writing Courses

 - Play with the concept of our lives as allegory, stories lined with symbols and universal truths.

-Shaking the Tree: Magic Realism for Rebels
+Shaking the Tree: Magic Realism for Rebels [SOLD OUT]

 Sun, 18 October: 10am-4pm, Bunya House.
 Cost: $235.
 Is your writing…different?
 Are you drawn to social issues and extraordinary ways to explore them?
 Magic realism conjures the imagery of Frida Kahlo and Henri Rousseau and is something Salman Rushdie calls “a newish name for a very old thing.”
 We’re talking Kafka, Woolf, Márquez, and Murakami.
 Linked with Latin American writers of the ‘50s, magic realism has deep roots for storytellers.
 Launched at the Whistler Writer’s Festival 2019 to a full house, the feedback for Shaking the Tree was inspiring.
 We’ll explore this very special genre in the following ways: